Open-Data-Product-Initiative/odpv-v1.0/source/includes/_core.md

 # ODPV Core

+ODPV Core defines the foundational terms used across the Open Data Products specification family.
+These terms describe the main objects, roles, classifications, and references that appear in ODPS, ODPC, and ODPG.

+The purpose of the core vocabulary is to create a shared language for describing data products and their surrounding ecosystem.
+It helps different specifications, catalogs, graphs, tools, and platforms use the same concepts consistently.

+Each term has one canonical ODPV name.
+Alternative terms are included to support search, mapping, onboarding, and AI-assisted interpretation.
+Related terms show nearby concepts that are connected to the term but have a different meaning.

+The core terms are intentionally lightweight.
+They do not replace the full object models of ODPS, ODPC, or ODPG.
+Instead, they provide a common vocabulary layer that supports interoperability across the Open Data Products ecosystem.

 | Term                 | Type           | Description                                                                                                                                               | Also known as terms                                                                | Related terms                                     | Used in          |
 | -------------------- | -------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------- | ------------------------------------------------- | ---------------- |